-There’s just something about a long driveway that adds to the mystic and intrigue of a place.
+There’s just something about a long driveway that adds to the mysticism and intrigue of a place.

 Northeast of Inverness, Brodie Castle is the ancestral home of the Brodie Clan.

-This peach-coloured castle was built in 1567 and has been home to the Brodie clan for more than 400 years.
+This peach-coloured castle was built in 1567 and has been home to the Brodie clan for over 400 years.

 After the winter break, the castle interior opens on 7 February.